umd-lib/personnel-request-budgeting/README.md

 This will empty all the records in the Requests table, so be sure to backup the database in case you need to revert the process.

-### Running Test
+### Running Tests

-To run the test, you can use the standard rake command:
+To run the tests, you can use the standard rake command:
 ```
-> ./bin/rkae test
+> ./bin/rake test
 ```

 Or to use Guard: